RedHatInsights/yggdrasil/README.md

 ## Register/Activate

-In order to run `yggd`, a system must first be registered with an RHSM provider.
+In order to run `yggd` under certain conditions (such as connecting to a broker that requires mTLS authentication), a valid certificate must first be created and written to the filesystem.

+### Red Hat Subscription Manager

+One way of generating a valid certificate is to first register the system with an RHSM provider.
 The simplest way to do this is to create a free [Red Hat Developer account](https://developers.redhat.com/register).
 On a Red Hat Enterprise Linux system, run `subscription-manager register`, using the developer account username and password.

 ```
 sudo subscription-manager register --username j_developer@company.com --password sw0rdf1sh